 Today, I wanted to discuss my Top 2 Wedding Ceremony Tips.
-Future brides – implement these tips to ensure better ceremony photographs!
+Future couples – implement these tips to ensure better ceremony photographs!

 My second tip is to think about the lighting conditions when planning your ceremony time.
 With most wedding venues, you have no control over the ceremony location, which is totally okay.
-But you do have control regarding the ceremony start time.
+However, you do have control over the ceremony start time.

 If you are planning on an outdoor ceremony, opt for a late afternoon/early evening ceremony.
 This will allow for the best lighting on your faces as you get married, plus you won’t be squinting in the sun.
 If a later time doesn’t work with your timeline, consider having a white alter for you to stand underneath.
 This will act as a diffuser for the harsh sunlight on your faces.
 Now, if you are having an indoor ceremony, the middle of the day is totally ok – in fact preferable in order to maximize the amount of light coming into the building.